Bon Iver at Hammersmith Eventim Apollo - setlist, support act and tickets

 What is the setlist?

-According to setlist.fm they played the following setlist on February 21:
+According to setlist.fm they played the following setlist on February 21 (the second night saw part one and two switch and the inclusion of Hinnom TX, Wash., Calgary, Lisbon OH, Beth/Rest)

 Part 1